Word-level Annotation of GDPR Transparency Compliance in Privacy Policies using Large Language Models: Related Work

 \section{Related Work}

-Privacy policies have emerged as the primary medium for the disclosure of privacy-related data practices.
-However, they have long been criticised for their complexity and length~\cite{adhikari2023evolution}, motivating extensive research efforts aimed at automating their analysis.

-A major challenge in this domain is the need for high-quality labelled datasets to serve as ground truths for ML approaches.
-Datasets annotated by human domain experts offer the highest quality; however, their creation is consistently noted as resource-intensive and time-consuming.
-To mitigate this limitation, some researchers have explored crowdsourcing as an alternative – notably Wilson et al. \cite{wilson-2018} – yet the high cost of human labour remains a significant challenge.
-As a result, a few high-quality, expert-labelled datasets have become widely used benchmarks.
-Among them, the OPP-115 dataset, which provides phrase-level annotations of 115 privacy policies sourced in 2016, has served as a primary reference in numerous studies \cite{liu-2018, wilson-2018, alabduljabbar_tldr_2021}.
+The emergence of privacy policies as the primary medium for the disclosure of privacy-related data practices, coupled with their complexity, has motivated extensive research efforts aimed at automating their analysis.
+A persistent challenge in this field is the need for high-quality labelled datasets to serve as ground truth for ML.
+While expert-annotated datasets are of the highest quality, their creation is resource-intensive and costly.
+Crowdsourcing has been explored as an alternative~\cite{wilson-2018}, but labour costs remain high, resulting in a reliance on a small number of expert-labelled benchmarks.
+Among these, OPP-115~\cite{wilson-2016}, a phrase-level annotated corpus of 115 privacy policies introduced in 2016, has become a widely used reference~\cite{liu-2018, alabduljabbar_tldr_2021}.

-Despite its widespread use, OPP-115 predates the GDPR, and its annotation scheme is not aligned with the regulation or other modern privacy laws.
-Since 2021, there has been a noticeable shift towards extending the OPP-115 annotation scheme \cite{arora2022tale} and developing new datasets explicitly grounded in GDPR requirements, particularly those outlined in Articles 13 and 14 \cite{hamdani-2021, xiang-2023, tang_policygpt_2023}.
-These newer datasets seek to address the limitations of established corpora by adopting annotation schemes that align with regulatory transparency obligations, albeit with varying degrees of completeness.
+Despite its prominence, however, OPP-115 is not GDPR-aligned, as it predates the regulation and uses a distinct annotation scheme.
+More recent efforts have thus focused on extending OPP-115~\cite{arora2022tale} and developing new datasets that explicitly reflect GDPR transparency obligations, particularly those laid out in Articles 13 and 14~\cite{hamdani-2021, xiang-2023, tang_policygpt_2023}.
+These newer corpora aim for closer alignment with regulatory requirements, but coverage and granularity vary.